fabgrid/docs/fabacademy/week-1/index.md

 ---
-title: 'W1: Principles and Practices, Project Management'
+title: 'W1: Principles and Practices'
 assignment: Build an html page describing your project.
 Use git for version control and for deployment to the fabacademy server.
 goal: I'm going to create a website about the fabgrid project.
 As a small challenge, i'll try to use Vue.js with TypeScript
 links: